adriannier/applescript-doc/readme.md

 ## Usage

-Documentation on how to use `asdoc` is printed when running the tool without parameters or with `--help`
+Documentation on how to use `osadoc` is printed when running the tool without parameters or with `--help`